Coronavirus tears Greek and Turkish Cypriots apart — again | DW | 02.10.2020

 In 2003, the Turkish Cypriot leader, Rauf Denktash , lifted some restrictions on movement.
 For the people of Cyprus, the move marked the start of a long process of rapprochement, which followed the ups and downs of the negotiations about reunification of the island.
 For most Cypriots, it was the first time they had ever met a member of the other community.

 At first, Serkan visited the south.
-But just like Cinderella – as Andri puts it – he had to return to the north before midnight because at the time, the border was closed between midnight and 6 a.m.
+But just like Cinderella – as Andri puts it – he had to return to the north before midnight because at the time, the crossing points were closed between midnight and 6 a.m.

 Read more: Refugee pushbacks by Cyprus draw attention from EU, UN

 For her part, Andri did not want to cross over to the north.
 "I couldn't stand to see the Turkish flags," she says.
-Eventually, however, Andri crossed the border to see the places where her boyfriend – now her husband – liked to hang out.
-"I thought it wasn't fair on him; I had to enter her space the way he entered mine," she says, adding "it took me three years to cross and not feel stressed."
+Eventually, however, Andri crossed the "Green Line" to see the places where her boyfriend – now her husband – liked to hang out.
+"I thought it wasn't fair on him; I had to enter his space the way he entered mine," she says, adding "it took me three years to cross and not feel stressed."

 Burak and Chrisie met in 2014 at a university program for leadership.
 "I didn't know the program was bi-communal," says Chrisie.
 "If I did, I wouldn't have attended, since I had a different idea in my mind back then."
 For her, "the Turkish Cypriot community was something blurry."